wbthomason/packer.nvim/README.md

   ft = string or list,         -- Specifies filetypes which load this plugin. keys = string or list,       -- Specifies maps which load this plugin.
-See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin. func = string or list        -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded.
+See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin. fn = string or list          -- Specifies functions which load this plugin. cond = string, function, or list of strings/functions,   -- Specifies a conditional test to load this plugin setup = string or function,  -- Specifies code to run before this plugin is loaded.
 }